bovinehero/hunt-showdown/README.md

       + As the viewing port becomes larger we use proportionally reduce the max-width in the media queries to avoid making the form look stretched accross the section. - By the time we get to the largest screen sizes, we have a small form on the left and can view the entire background picture in the section.
     + The form uses client side validation for the email address via the following regex: `pattern="[a-z0-9._%+-]+@[a-z0-9.-]+\.[a-z]{2,4}$"`
     + The submitters Name is not required as this constitutes PII, which we don't need in order to send someone an email style news letter.
 PII needs robust data handling practices, this ids an overhead I do not want to manage at this stage.
+    + User Stories Covered: 4, 7
     + Newsletter Signup form: <br> ![Sign up form](docs/images/feature-signup-form.png)

   + Map & Contact Us:
     + This feature was a late addition to the project based on user feedback and was added to the form section prompting a refactor from point positioning to flex
     + There is a mailto link as well as a google maps iframe import to a location deep in the Louisana Bayou, whee the game takes place.
+    + User Stories Covered: 5, 10
     + Map & contact us: <br> ![Map and contact us](docs/images/feature-map.png)

 + 404.html

-  + Leverages the github pages jekyll engine to provide a custom 404 experience for users.
+  + Leverages the github pages jekyll engine to provide a custom 404 experience for users and return users back to the site if they end up in a non-existent child domain.
     + Styling here is inline as any http calls to child directories cannot be reliably referneced by links in the header, specifically users could manually input non-existing child directories into the url bar and would not see the styling.
-    + Similarly the link back to the home page needs to directly reference the home url [https://bovinehero.com/hunt-showdown/index.html](https://bovinehero.com/hunt-showdown/index.html) as relative referencing will not guarantee a return to the home page if non-existant child directories are inputted into the url.
+    + Similarly the link back to the home page needs to directly reference the home url [https://bovinehero.com/hunt-showdown/index.html](https://bovinehero.com/hunt-showdown/index.html) as relative referencing will not guarantee a return to the home page if non-existent child directories are inputted into the url.
+    + User Stories Covered: 2
     + Link back home: <br> ![return to the home page](docs/images/feature-404.png)

 ### Future Implementations